-The Radiology service at SASH allows specialist veterinarians to diagnose all manner of pet diseases, so that they can then pick the most appropriate treatment.
+The Diagnostic Imaging (sometimes referred to as Radiology) service at SASH allows specialist veterinarians to diagnose all manner of pet diseases, so that they can then pick the most appropriate treatment.

 SASH boasts state of the art traditional and advanced imaging techniques, including:

 - Digital x-ray